Rising your being

 Anyway, regardless your preference for the time to do your stuff, the key factor is to take actions and don’t procrastinate.

 For me, it is also very useful to listen podcasts while driving, walking, on a bus, train or before sleeping.
-It’s been scientifically proved that the subconscious mind is more suggestible in a relaxed state which is generally reached before sleeping and after waking up.
+It’s been scientifically proven that the subconscious mind is more suggestible in a relaxed state which is generally reached before sleeping and after waking up.